Australia–Germany relations: European Union

 Germany was a founding member of the European Union (EU).
 The EU and Australia have solid relations and increasingly see eye-to-eye on international issues.
 The EU-Australian relations are founded on a Partnership Framework, first agreed in 2008.
 It covers not just economic relations, but broader political issues and cooperation.

 Trade

 Trade between the two countries is sizable but heavily weighted to imports from Germany.
 In 2008, total two-way merchandise trade was valued at over A$13.4 billion, of which A$11.4 billion (85 per cent) were imports from Germany.

 Treaties

 A significant number of Australia–Germany bilateral treaties include agreements on trade, science, space, taxation/social security, extradition, and other matters.

+Multilateral organizations

+Both nations are members of the United Nations, Organisation for Economic Co-operation and Development, G20 major economies, World Trade Organization, and among others.